inkih04/MetalGear/README.md

 ## About the Project

 Metal Gear is a recreation of the iconic stealth game that revolutionized the genre.
 This project captures the essence of the original game while incorporating a unique visual style using Pokémon tilesets, creating a distinctive aesthetic that blends tactical espionage with classic RPG visuals.

+**Academic Project**: Developed as a project for the Video Games course at FIB UPC (Facultat d'Informàtica de Barcelona, Universitat Politècnica de Catalunya) during Fall 2025.
+The project received a grade of **9/10**.

 The game features 7 exterior screens and 6 interior screens distributed between a cave and a mansion, plus an additional boss arena screen, offering a complete infiltration experience.